How to become a Certified Alzheimer's Disease and Dementia Care Trainer® CADDCT

 The seminar includes:

-Overhead Copies in Note Format, Power Point Curriculum on Memory Stick, Master Handout Notebook, Text Books, and Sexuality and Staff Concerns Video, Pre Test Post Test for Employees, Sample Brochure, Sample Certificate, Sample Sign in Sheet, Information on applying for CEU's, Marketing Information, Certification as a Certified Dementia Practitioner and Certified Alzheimer's and Dementia Trainer.
+Overhead Copies in Note Format, Power Point Curriculum on Memory Stick, Master Handout Notebook, Text Books, and Sexuality and Staff Concerns Video, Pre Test Post Test for Employees, Sample Brochure, Sample Certificate, Sample Sign in Sheet, Information on applying for CEU's, Marketing Information, Certification as a Certified Dementia Practitioner and Certified Alzheimer's Disease and Dementia Care Trainer CADDCT.

 The schedule for upcoming Train the Trainer seminars are posted on the web site.
 Please contact us if you have any questions using our CONTACT US FORM